 What do I need to know about the pros and cons of taking antidepressants in pregnancy?

 Depression during pregnancy or in the postnatal period is managed in much the same way as depression at other stages in life.
 Antidepressants are effective for moderate to severe depression, but not very effective for mild depression.
 Psychological treatments such as cognitive behaviour therapy (CBT) and talking therapy work better for mild depression.
-Antidepressants do not cure depression.
-To improve the symptoms of depression, antidepressants are most effective when used together with psychological therapies and lifestyle changes.
+To improve the symptoms of depression, the effectiveness of antidepressants can be improved when used together with psychological therapies and lifestyle changes.
 Read more about antidepressants.

 Considerations if you are planning a pregnancy or become pregnant

 If you are planning a pregnancy or become pregnant while you are taking antidepressants, it is very important to talk with your doctor about the pros and cons of staying on or coming off your antidepressant medication.
 The decision about whether to take antidepressants while you are pregnant depends a lot on how severe your symptoms are.
 Together with your doctor, you can compare the risks of taking the medicine with the risks of living with your symptoms.
 If you are taking antidepressants and are planning to become pregnant, some options prior to conception are: